-Phoenix-RTOS operating system starting from version 3 is based on microkernel architecture.
-It means that system consist of microkernel implementing basic primitives and set of servers based on these primitives and communicating over it.
+The Phoenix-RTOS operating system starting from version 3 is based on microkernel architecture.
+It means that system consists of microkernel implementing basic primitives and set of servers based on these primitives and communicating over it.
 The main advantage of such architecture is high scalability.
 The disadvantage is performance degradation caused by message passing.
-Message passing demands in some cases memory copying and additonal thread context switching.
+Message passing demands in some cases memory copying and additional thread context switching.

 The architecture is schematically presented on figure below.

 Microkernel implements minimum set of primitives necessary to implement other operating system components.
 Phoenix-RTOS microkernel implements four fundamental subsystems - memory management, process and thread management, interprocess communication and low-level I/O for redirecting the interrupts to user-level threads.
 Microkernel functionalities are accessible for applications through set of system calls.
 System call (syscall) is the operating system function implemented by the special processor instruction switching the execution privilege mode from user to system.
 After switching the execution mode from user to system privilege level program is able to execute privileged instructions and access the system memory segments and I/O space.

 To understand the microkernel architecture please refer to chapter Kernel architecture.